Email security

 Hackers first need to farm login credentials using a sophisticated form of phishing known as 'spear phishing'.

-Spear phishing is a highly targeted email scam, meaning the fraudster will have done some upfront research on the organization to appear genuine.
+Spear phishing is a highly targeted email attack, meaning the fraudster will have done some upfront research on the organization to appear genuine.
 Masquerading as a legitimate contact is more likely to fool people into revealing financial details or sensitive information because they believe the sender is someone they know.

 There are three ways fraudsters may use spear phishing emails to steal login credentials:

-Social engineering: Social engineering manipulates victims into fulfilling 'urgent' requests.
-Usually, the cybercriminal will impersonate one of the victim's contacts so the email appears to have come from a credible sender.
+- Social engineering: Social engineering manipulates victims into fulfilling 'urgent' requests.
+Usually, the cybercriminal will impersonate one of the victim's contacts, so the email appears to have come from a credible sender.

-Fraudulent links: Some phishing emails include links to spoofed websites.
+- Fraudulent links: Some phishing emails include links to spoofed websites.
 If the victim enters their login details on the website, they unknowingly share them with the hacker.

-Malware: Malware can steal passwords and other private information.
+- Malware: Malware can steal passwords and other private information.
 If a victim opens a suspicious attachment, the hacker can download malware onto their device.

 Defrauding the business

-By pretending to be the owner of the compromised account, the scammer can target employees with fraudulent emails.
+By pretending to be the owner of the compromised account, the cybercriminal can target employees with fraudulent emails.
 Often, they will ask victims to complete a time-sensitive task, which usually involves wiring over a large sum of money or supplying confidential information about the organization.

-Employees want to be seen to do a good job so, if they believe the email has come directly from the CEO, they'll be more likely to fulfill the request.
+Employees want to be seen to do a good job so if they believe the email has come directly from the CEO, they'll be more likely to fulfill the request.

 An attack of this nature, which cost US businesses $1.8bn in 2020, is also referred to as business email compromise (BEC).